sumad200/DPDzero_Task/README.md

 # DPDzero Take home assignment

-This repository contains a node.js/Express solution for the DPDzero API assignment, the assignment requirements and the API endpoint documentation can be found [here](https://bit.ly/dpdzero-fullstack-engg)
+This repository contains a Node.js/Express solution for the DPDzero API assignment, the assignment requirements and the API endpoint documentation can be found [here](https://bit.ly/dpdzero-fullstack-engg)

 ## Project Overview

 - ### Backend framework

-  The backend is written in JavaScript (node.js), express is the framework of choice, Express is chosen due to the following reasons:
+  The backend is written in JavaScript (Node.js), express is the framework of choice, Express is the framework of choice due to the following reasons:

   - Excellent Community support
   - Easy to write middleware